zk4/vimrc/readme.md

 # The light vim for human
 With the power of kitty terminal. which is blazing fast and customizable, comparing to mac terminal iTerm2.

-# Why I choose kitty over iTerm2?
+# Why do I choose kitty over iTerm2?
 Because of the problem jumping between vim window and terminal window.
 There are solutions for that problem.But none of them are perfect from my experience.